Skip to content

 Controversies

-As with all things orthopaedic, the debate continues: should these fractures be managed operatively or conservatively?
+As with all things orthopaedic, the debate continues: Should these fractures be managed operatively or conservatively?
 Though still in preliminary research stages, recent evidence suggests that non-operative treatment of triplane fractures may have comparable clinical and radiographic results to operative treatment.
-Discussion with the orthopaedic team is advised prior to discharge given the different management options.
+Given the different management options, discussion with the orthopaedic team is advised before discharge.

 Things not to miss!